Somerset House logo

 SpaceTerrace Rooms

-From Prince and Princess Diana to Andy Warhol and Harry Potter’s Dobby the Elf, this exhibition uncovers how fan devotion shapes our identities and brings us together.
+From Princess Diana to Andy Warhol, Prince and Harry Potter’s Dobby the Elf, this exhibition uncovers how fan devotion shapes our identities and brings us together.
 In a fast-moving digital age, it’s a celebration of human connection, community, and the physical objects that anchor our fascination with pop culture.

 • The Personal Spark: Explore the deeply intimate nature of devotion and what draws us to the figures we idolise.